Yallourn in the Latrobe Valley is Australia’s dirtiest, most polluting, coal power station.

 Coal pollution from Yallourn causes asthma, lung disease, premature death, and the birth of sick, undersized babies.

-Yallourn is run by Energy Australia, a chinese owned mega-energy corporate.
+Yallourn is run by Energy Australia, a foreign owned mega-energy corporate.

 The power station burns 18 million tonnes of dirty brown coal each year, which is more than would be mined at the proposed Adani mine in Queensland.